linneagustavsen/master-thesis/README.md

 start.sh
 ```

 Docker containers used to generate DDoS attacks are provided in the folder [Attack](Attack).
-There are different variations of the attack containers, mainly depending on if the attack data should be used for training or testing.
-To start the docker container for testing, the following commands should be executed:
+These attacks should only be used for educational purposes.
+There are different variations of the attack containers, mainly depending on if the attack data should be used for producing training or testing data.
+To start the docker container for producing testing data, the following commands should be executed:
 ```bash
 docker build . -t testing -f Attack/AttackContainers/Testing/dockerfile docker run --it --name testing_attacker testing bash